-However, if your company is solvent but you would still like to close your company, there are options available to you – member’s voluntary liquidation (MVL) and dissolution
+If your company is solvent but you would still like to close your company, there are options available to you – members voluntary liquidation (MVL) and dissolution

 If you are looking to close your solvent company, you can use an MVL or a dissolution to do this.
 Both of these procedures will help you close your company, tie up any loose ends and distribute money in the business to shareholders.